karina-klinkeviciute/pyconlt/README.md

 # pyconlt
-A repository for a page for PyCon Lithuania.
+A repository for a website for PyCon Lithuania.

 Deployable on PythonAnywhere.